HTHcoin/platform/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-Whether a pull request is merged into Dash Platform rests with the project merge maintainers.
+Whether a pull request is merged into HTH Platform rests with the project merge maintainers.

 Maintainers will take into consideration if a patch is in line with the general